BoltzExchange/boltz-backend/docs/deployment.md

 host = "127.0.0.1"
 port = 9_001

+# Configure CORS headers set by the backend
+# "" to disable
+cors = "*"

 # The backend can expose a metrics endpoint about swap count, volume, etc
 # [prometheus]
 # host = "127.0.0.1"